bsccf/Uni-notes/Mathematics for Engineering and the Environment/7U Differential Equations 3/linearly dependent and independent functions.md

 >> $k=$ some __non zero__ constant
 >> $f(t)=$ some function

-These can be useful when finding solutions to a set of functions, if your set of functions are linearly dependent then
+These can be useful when finding solutions to a set of functions, if your set of functions are linearly dependent then atleast one of them is just a manipulated form of some combination of the other functions of the set hence can be removed to find actual solutions.

 ### Example: